On 27th September 2018, we held our first multi-site Demo Day, bringing teams together from our tenth London cohort and our first Berlin Cohort.

 24 remarkable companies, 47 remarkable founders, 2 remarkable cohorts — pitching in the same location for the first time in EF history.

-We’ll always look back at EUR 10 Demo Day with fondness and are looking forward to seeing what these amazing companies from LD10 and BE1 produce in the future.
+We are looking forward to seeing what these amazing companies from LD10 and BE1 produce next.